MarkoWONG/COMP3431_Robotics/README.md

 sudo shutdown now (in ssh terminal)

 # Notes
-If your build fails check if there is a empty folder called "launch" in the src/wall_follower/wall_follower.
+1. If your build fails check if there is a empty folder called "launch" in the src/wall_follower/wall_follower.
 If the folder doesn't exist then create the folder.
+2. If cartographer has an error, run bringup again